GTmmiller/pokego-evol-maximizer/README.md

-**[Pidgey Spam](https://pokeassistant.com/main/pidgeyspam) is a much more complete and useful tool that does a lot more than pokego-evol-maximizer.
+**[Pidgey Spam](https://pokeassistant.com/main/pidgeyspam) is a much more complete and useful tool that does a lot more than `pokego-evol-maximizer`.
 This was mostly created for fun, so please keep that in mind if you use it.**

-pokego-evol-maximizer is a utility for Pokemon Go that tells you how many Pokemon you should transfer to maximize the number of Pokemon you can evolve at that moment.
+`pokego-evol-maximizer` is a utility for Pokemon Go that tells you how many Pokemon you should transfer to maximize the number of Pokemon you can evolve at that moment.

 ## Motivation